gotlougit/gotlougit/README.md

 ## Welcome to my GitHub page

 My name is Saksham Mittal, though I go by gotlou online.
-Feel free to go through my repositories for ideas of your own or for curiosity.
+Feel free to go through my repositories for ideas of your own or for curiosity, or go to [my website](https://gotlougit.github.io) for more info.

-I'm fairly experienced with Python, MySQL, and can do basic HTML and CSS, judging from my website.

-I have extensive experience with Linux, seeing as how I run it daily.

-I'm currently learning C, and have gotten fairly good with it.

-For more info, checkout [my website](https://gotlougit.github.io)
+I've been programming for a fairly long time, and tinkering with computers for much longer than that.
+In that amount of time, I'd say I've tried my hand at a lot of different aspects of computing:

+- I've been daily driving Linux for ~5 years and am fairly comfortable with the command line (still learning shell scripting)

+- I've messed around with MySQL and the corresponding Python API.

+- I've learned Python (and now C)!

+- I've built a website in the absence of any web frameworks or JavaScript.

+- I learned Markdown to write better documentation and to also manage my own personal notes.

+- I've learned how to use version control software to manage my projects and merge contributions in branches.

+- I wrote a game with my friends [called panzer](https://github.com/gotlougit/panzer).

-I'll update this page with more as time goes on..
+I'll update this list as time goes on...